oscars47/diffegeom/README.md

 # Updates:

+## 2/4/24
+- added the hollow sphere + cube manually in python to poisson.py. also added ability to save reconstructed surface.

 ## 2/3/24
 - discovered the PCL library for C++: https://github.com/PointCloudLibrary/pcl. the function bspline_fitting does everything we want by mapping a point cloud to B-splines so the surface is differentiable.
 - realized this C++ code was dogwater because it was made for version 7 and current is 11 so used open3d in python instead. wrote poisson.py to implement poisson reconstruction (since no native support for b-splines here).